1. Introduction

 The Semarchy xDI Analytics Docker image uses an official Tomcat base image composed of the latest:

-The PostgreSQL images are using the official PostgreSQL Docker image.
+Docker images for Semarchy software use the official PostgreSQL Docker image.

 In the next step, you will start by installing Docker if you have not done so already.